 GRADUATE DEGREES AND TRACKS

-Graduate students in this track can formulate their course work with focus in sustainable production of agronomic, turf, silviculture, and ornamental crops, with strong background in traditional soil science.
+Graduate students in this track can formulate their course work with a focus on the sustainable production of agronomic, turf, silviculture, and ornamental crops, with a strong background in traditional soil science.
 This program is designed for students with a strong interest in agricultural sciences and natural resource management, as related to sustainable productivity and water quality.

 Graduate students in this track can formulate their course work with a focus on environmental science.
-This program is designed for students with strong interest in non-traditional soil science, as related surface and groundwater quality.
-Distance Education students should visit the Distance Education pages or contact K. Ramesh Reddy (firstname.lastname@example.org).
+This program is designed for students with a strong interest in non-traditional soil science, as related to surface and groundwater quality.
+Distance Education students should visit the Distance Education pages or contact Dr. Samir Daroub (firstname.lastname@example.org).

 The above tracks are within the student's primary field of study (i.e. student's major).
-The degree and major appear on the student's transcript.
+The degree and major appear on the student's transcript, however tracks do not.
 In addition, students may earn minors from other departments or concentrations, which are interdisciplinary in nature.
 Both minors and concentrations may appear on a student's transcript.

-Soil and Water Sciences graduate students can elect to earn an interdisciplinary concentration to complement their major, including:
+Department of Soil, Water, and Ecosystem Sciences graduate students can elect to earn an interdisciplinary concentration to complement their major, including:

-Graduate students in this interdisciplinary concentration will take courses from a set curriculum of core and elective courses.
+Graduate students in this interdisciplinary concentration in UF's Agroecology program will take courses from a set curriculum of core and elective courses.
 These courses will emphasize sustainability, resource management, valuation of ecosystem services, system productivity, and profitability.
 This program will provide students an understanding of current global issues related to agriculture and production systems and valuable skills for a future profession in agricultural science.

 - More Information: Agroecology Concentration